beckn/missions/docs/troubleshoot.md

 Newer versions of Gateway are caching the domain names from bootup.
 So if the domain is later added to registry, it is not able to get it.
 Restart the gateway and the error should go.

+### 2. Search request does not reach BPP Network and in the Gateway logs it gives a Invalid key exeption.
+The key seems to be properly configured

+Check the logs of the Gateway to see the response of the lookup with the registry.
+If the lookup is failing for some reason for the BAP public key, the gateway gives this error.
+You will know if this is the problem if you see a empty array in the gateway logs after the lookup request is logged.
+Fix it by identifying why the lookup is failing.
+Maybe some attribute is wrong (such as country - as was in this case).

+### 3. How to set the country in the Gateway?

+In the Gateway container, in the file /gateway/overrideProperties/config/swf.properties, set the in.succinct.onet.country.iso.3 and in.succinct.onet.country.iso.2 keys to the desired country.
+Make sure that the same entries are also done in the Registry and the network participants have their operating region set to this country.

 ## Troubleshooting Protocol Server

 ### 1. 422 Layer 2 config file "<domain>_<network>_<1.1.0>.yaml" is not installed and it is marked as required in configuration"